This post contains Amazon affiliate links which means that if you buy through my link I receive a small fee at no additional cost to you.

 and All-Of-A-Kind Family Downtown

 are charming stories about a Jewish family living in New York City about 100 years ago.
 These stories about a family with 5 active, engaging young girls are sure to be favorites.
-They also provide good information about the different holidays and culture within a Jewish family.
+They also provide good exposure to the different holidays and culture within a Jewish family.

 Depending on your children’s ages and sensitivity limits, C. S. Lewis’ The Chronicles of Narnia may be a good choice.
-These books are certainly more intense than the others on this list, so be advised that they may not be a good choice for younger, sensitive children, but slightly older children love these magical tales by a master story teller.
+We read them aloud starting around age 6, but more sensitive children may need to wait until age 8 to enjoy these magical tales by a master story teller.
 The plethora of Christian symbolism and allegory makes these books a rich, thought-provoking read.
 If your family spends a lot of time driving, here is a wonderful audio version read by a full cast of actors: The Chronicles of Narnia Collector’s Edition (Radio Theatre)

 .